andreasvc/disco-dop/docs/cli/runexp.rst

 runexp
 ------
+Run an experiment given a parameter file.
+Does grammar extraction, parsing, and evaluation.

 Usage: ``discodop runexp <parameter file> [--rerun]``

 If a parameter file is given, an experiment is run.
 See the file sample.prm for